|Study Period:||2019- 2026|

 Smartphone Segment is Expected to Have Major Market Share

-Evidently, with the growing smartphone leading to internet adoption has further leveraged the increase in the adoption of common use-cases such as gaming, social media, and online shopping.
-Theses instance led to the formation of the mobile money market in the region, further with over half of the world's mobile payments occurring in Africa alone, showcases the untapped potential of the market with growing monetization standards in gaming apps such as paid apps, and in-app purchases, among others.
+- The growing smartphone leading to internet adoption has further leveraged the increase in the adoption of common use-cases such as gaming, social media, and online shopping.
+These instances led to the formation of the mobile money market in the region, further with over half of the world's mobile payments occurring in Africa alone, showcases the untapped potential of the market with growing monetization standards in gaming apps such as paid apps, and in-app purchases, among others.

 To understand key trends, Download Sample Report